-Alternatively referred to as a ring network, ring topology is a computer network configuration where the devices are connected to each other in a circular shape.
+Alternatively referred to as a ring network, a ring topology is a computer network configuration where the devices are connected to each other in a circular shape.
 Each packet is sent around the ring until it reaches its final destination.
+Ring topologies are used in both local area network (LAN) and wide area network (WAN) setups.
 The picture to the right is a visual example of a network using the ring topology to connect several computers together.

 Advantages of ring topology

 - All data flows in one direction, reducing the chance of packet collisions.